adamghill/dj-angles/README.md

 - Pretend like you are writing React components, but without dealing with JavaScript at all
 - Lets you excitedly tell your friends how neat the Shadow DOM is
 - Since it looks like HTML, syntax highlighting mostly "just works"
+- Wraps included templates in a custom element for easier debugging and targeted CSS styling

 ## 💥 Example